-Before deciding upon their final subject combination and submitting their application, students are advised to attend our Open Day on Thursday 18 January 2018.
+Before deciding upon their final subject combination and submitting their application, students are advised to attend our Open Day on Tuesday 29 November 2016.
 The Open Day allows students to experience Sixth Form life and Sixth Form lessons and will help to inform their final subject choices.
 Students may attend lessons for five different A Level subjects on this day, as well as experiencing our Sixth Form Coffee Lounge and Study Centre.
-Again, application forms are available both through our website and the School Office.
-The deadline for Open Day applications is Monday 11 December 2017.
+Application forms are available both through the 'Sixth Form' section of our website and the School Office.
+The deadline for Open Day applications is Wednesday 23 November 2016.